 - Don’t store potatoes in the fridge

-- When frying or grilling avoid charring the foods
+- When frying or grilling, avoid charring the food

 - Refrain from eating burnt toast